apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 ### Multifactor Authentication

-Force the authentication event into a multifactor flow of choice.
+Force the authentication event into a [multifactor flow of choice](Configuring-Multifactor-Authentication.md), identified by the provider id.

 ## Configuration